Phylum: Ascomycota

-Coral Spot is a weak pathogen of broadleaf trees.
-This gregarious ascomycete is hardly ever seen on conifers.
-Beech is the host most often infected, but this parasite is also fairly common on Sycamore, Horse Chestnut and Hornbeam.
+Coral Spot, a weak pathogen of broadleaf trees, goes through a spongy conidial stage (producing asexual spores) and a tough perithecial stage (producing sexal spores) that at a glance look quite similar.
+Beech is the main host, but this colourful parasite is also fairly common on Sycamore, Horse Chestnut and Hornbeam, but hardly ever on conifers.
 Particularly susceptible are trees that have already been weakened by other stressing factors such as drought, another fungal infestation or physical damage.

-The effect of Coral Spot infection is that (usually small) twigs and branches die back, and then dense clusters of soft, pinhead-sized pink fungal blobs (the sexual stage in the complex lifecycle of this fungus) break through the thin bark.
-Later the blobs harden and turn dark reddish-brown (this is the conidial stage in the lifecycle), and by this time the infected timber is so weak that it tends to snap off during windy weather.
+The effect of Coral Spot infection is that (usually small) twigs and branches die back, and then dense clusters of soft, pinhead-sized pink fungal blobs (the conidial or asexual stage in the complex lifecycle of this fungus) break through the thin bark.
+Later the blobs harden and turn into dark reddish-brown raspberry-like blobs (this is the sexual stage in the lifecycle where ascospores are produced), and by this time the infected timber is so weak that it tends to snap off during windy weather.

 ![]() |